Whitehead's problem and condensed mathematics: Introduction

 then $A$ is free. \end{enumerate} \end{theorem}

-Second, we extend Theorem \ref{cs_whitehead_thm} from the class of discrete abelian groups to the class of locally compact abelian groups and show that $\iExt^1(\ul{A}, \ul{\Z}) = 0$ for a locally compact abelian group $A$ if and only if $A$ is projective in the category of locally compact abelian groups.
+Second, we extend Theorem \ref{cs_whitehead_thm} from the category of (discrete) abelian groups to the category of locally compact abelian groups; here it is useful to recall that the projective objects of the former category are exactly the free ones.
+In particular, we prove the following theorem: